UI 45x13x6 [Z323] / N38 - badge holder

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
+Additionally, tiny parts of these products have the potential to be problematic in medical diagnosis after entering the body.

 People with pacemakers are advised to avoid neodymium magnets.